Brits in Belgium: Avoiding the Pitfalls of Belgian Citizenship Law

 With Brexit looming, British citizens wanting to preserve their rights to live, work and retire anywhere in the EU should strongly consider applying for Belgian citizenship.

-Usually, British citizens who have been living in Belgium for five years or more are usually eligible for to naturalise as Belgian citizens by the process of “declaration”.
+Usually, British citizens who have been living in Belgium for five years or more are usually eligible to naturalise as Belgian citizens by the process of “declaration”.

 You will want to take particular care that you provide all the necessary documents needed for your application.